hytechclub/web-102/IntroToJS/SelfPacedWork.md

 # Self-Paced Work: Questions Exercise
-For this exercise, start by forking [this empty Repl](https://replit.com/@HylandOutreach/EmptyWeb).
+For this exercise, start by remixing [this empty project](https://glitch.com/edit/#!/remix/emptyweb101).
 Then, follow the instructions below to build a little text-based JavaScript program.
 The program will ask the user a number of questions, and then display some information using the answers the user provides.

 ## Part 1 - Setup
 Start by creating and hooking up a JavaScript file.